-The Compensation Committee aims to compensate our Named Executive Officers at levels that are commensurate with competitive levels of compensation for executives in similar positions at a group of peer companies (set forth below), which the Compensation Committee believes reflects the current competitive market for executive talent.
-The Compensation Committee also considers the scope of responsibility of each Named Executive Officer, internal pay equity, the in-the-money value of each Named Executive Officer's long-term incentive awards, as well as the Compensation Committee's assessment of each Named Executive Officer's performance and expected future impact on the organization.
+It is imperative to recruit and retain top leadership and industry experts to execute our strategy, and this requires competitive compensation.
+Accordingly, the Compensation Committee seeks to compensate our Named Executive Officers at levels that are commensurate with competitive levels of compensation for executives in similar positions at a group of peer companies (set forth below), which the Compensation Committee believes reflects the current competitive market for executive talent.
+The Compensation Committee also considers the scope of responsibility of each Named Executive Officer, internal pay comparisons, the in-the-money value (i.e., retention value) of each Named Executive Officer's long-term equity awards which have not vested, as well as the Compensation Committee's assessment of each Named Executive Officer's performance and expected future impact on the organization in making its compensation decisions.

-While the Compensation Committee generally seeks to position each Named Executive Officer's target total direct compensation (i.e., base salary, annual target cash performance bonus opportunity and target value of annual long-term equity awards, but excluding special retention awards and non-recurring new hire awards) between the 50th and 75th percentile of the competitive market (the "Target Positioning"), recognizing that such compensation will be realized by the executive only if performance targets are achieved.
-A Named Executive Officer's target total direct compensation may vary from the Target Positioning depending on his or her scope of responsibility, the time period in the position, job performance, skill set, prior experience, expected future contributions to our business, internal pay equity considerations, retention considerations and business conditions.
+The Compensation Committee generally seeks to position each Named Executive Officer's target compensation (i.e., base salary, annual target cash performance bonus opportunity, and intended target value of annual long-term equity awards, but excluding special retention awards and non-recurring new hire awards) between the 50th and 75th percentile of the competitive market (the "Target Positioning"), recognizing that such compensation will be realized by the executive only if performance targets and stock price appreciation are achieved.
+A Named Executive Officer's target compensation may vary from the Target Positioning on his or her scope of responsibility, the time period in the position, job performance, skill set, prior experience, expected future contributions to our business, internal pay equity considerations, retention considerations, and business conditions.
 Additionally, the Compensation Committee reviews our Named Executive Officer compensation practices on an annual basis.